 Opt for the kit and you’ll also get the textile tool that cleans upholstery, and whose efficacy on fur I would definitely like to shout about.
 Also in the box are a dirt tool that attaches to the textile tool, and successfully lifted muck that needed bristles to help it off surfaces.
 The stretch hose was handy for cleaning the stairs while keeping the handheld close to my body (you don’t want the weight at the end of your arm if you don’t need to, after all).
 The flexi crevice tool was also a winner for getting right into the edges.

 My tests include challenging vacuum cleaners with mud and light debris – aka Rice Krispies – together with the normal dust and accumulations of a busy, pet-containing home.
 On carpet, the Vax ONEPWR Blade 4 was a true champ, lifting all the light stuff it was faced with in one efficient move, and doing the same job with mud.
 I found the on-board lights aided my task, too, as I didn’t have a problem spotting what I needed to tackle.

-You need to turn on the brush bar as required, but the button’s alongside the power button, so there’s a reminder right in front of you.
-You can boost suction from the handle as well should you need to, but I found that even without it, the Vax Blade 4 was highly effective in pulling up everything from my carpet including pet fur, fellow animal owners.
+You need to turn on the brush bar as required, but the button is alongside the power button, so there’s a reminder right in front of you.
+You can boost suction from the handle as well, should you need to, but I found that even without it, the Vax Blade 4 was highly effective in pulling up everything from my carpet including pet fur, fellow animal owners.

 On hard flooring, the machine did a cracking job on mud, cleaning it up without scattering it around.
-I found that with light debris it did tend to line it up rather than remove it straightaway, but once the cleaner was lifted over the pile it had created it sucked up the lot without further ado.
+I found that with light debris it did tend to line it up rather than remove it straightaway, but once the cleaner was lifted over the pile, it sucked up the lot without further ado.